drpngx/yatws/yatws/doc/api.md

 Retrieves realized Profit & Loss.
 Requires active subscription.

+### `AccountManager::request_managed_accounts(&self) -> Result<(), IBKRError>`

+Requests the list of managed accounts from TWS.
+The result is received asynchronously by the `managed_accounts` handler, which typically sets the primary account ID if it's not already known.
+This is often called automatically on connection, but can be called manually.
+-   **Errors**: Returns `IBKRError` if there are issues encoding or sending the request.

 ### `AccountManager::subscribe_pnl(&self, con_id_filter: Option<Vec<i32>>) -> Result<(), IBKRError>`

 Subscribes to real-time Profit and Loss (P&L) updates for individual positions.